mobilepadawan/Streamberry/README.md

 Of course it is a joke.
 I can't build my own streaming project, still taking advantage of the pirate market (I really do not like).
 I just coded to understand The Movie DB API and to practice CSS.

-Most of the Vanilla JS code was built w/o not the good practices.
+Most of the **Vanilla JS** code was built w/o not the best practices.
 I hope the next months I will rolling up again to improve it and structure it well.

 I hope you like my project.
 It is not finished but you can profit of it to understand part of the 'Behind the scenes' of the most popular streaming platform.